The challenge of long-lived alpha emitters in the Chalk River legacy wastes

 The southern portion of the site chosen for the NSDF is underlain by a feature categorized in 1994 as a ““high-probability” fracture zone,” ten meters wide and over a kilometer long – a potential groundwater flow pathway with “permeability values several orders of magnitude greater than bulk rock mass.”
 (Ref: https://www.iaac-aeic.gc.ca/050/evaluations/document/139596, p.5-109).This feature should have eliminated the proposed site from further consideration.

 Original site selection criteria announced by the proponent would have excluded any site with more than a 10% slope.
 This criterion was changed to 25% to allow CNL’s desired site (Ref: Near Surface Disposal Facility Site Selection Report 232-10300-TN-001 Revision 2.
 Oct.
-2016). .
+2016).
+In fact, the proposed NSDF site was rejected as a site for VERY LOW LEVEL RADIOACTIVE WASTE due to its slope and exposed bedrock, back in the days before privatization of the the Chalk River Laboratories.

 Site selection criteria were also supposed to exclude known or proposed critical habitats for species listed under the Federal Species at Risk Act (SARA) or by the Committee on the Status of Endangered Wildlife in Canada (COSEWIC).”
-However, construction of the NSDF would destroy 30 hectares of mature and semi-mature forest that provides high-quality maternity roosting habitat for three endangered bat species (Little Brown Myotis, Northern Myotis and Tri-colored Bat) and nesting habitat for six at-risk bird species (Canada Warbler, Golden-winged Warbler, Wood Thrush, Eastern Wood Pewee, Whip-poor-will, Wood Thrush).
-It would also have adverse impacts on at-risk aquatic species such as the Blanding’s Turtle.
+However, construction of the NSDF would destroy 30 hectares of mature and semi-mature forest (including endangered Black Ash trees) that provides high-quality maternity roosting habitat for three endangered bat species (Little Brown Myotis, Northern Myotis and Tri-colored Bat) and nesting habitat for five at-risk bird species (Canada Warbler, Golden-winged Warbler, Wood Thrush, Eastern Wood Pewee, Whip-poor-will).
+It would also have adverse impacts on the at-risk Eastern (Algonquin) Wolf, a keystone species because of its predation on moose and deer, and on at-risk aquatic species such as the Blanding’s Turtle.

 Chalk River Laboratories